-Mr. Impey proceeds to Khurdha and determined to repair to the spot.
-He set out on April 1st, accompanied by Lieutenant Travis and a detachment of 60 sepoys, with the intention of joining Lieutenant Prideaux at Khurdha.
+At this time Mr. Impey was Magistrate, and thinking that his Mr. Impey proceeds to Khurdha and has to retreat.
+Set out on April 1st, accompanied by Lieutenant Travis and a detachment of 60 sepoys, with the intention of joining Lieutenant Prideaux at Khurdha.
 They arrived on the evening of April 2nd at Gangpara distant only about two miles from that place.
-A barricade had been erected, which was defended by a considerable body of the rebels.
+A barricade had been erceted, which was defended by a considerable body of the rebels.
 The